AlmightyLks/Programming-Guidance/CSharp/Project1/StepOne.md

 Soooo.
 One essential pre-given method is WriteLine().
 You can access it over the Console class. :)<br>
 It basically prints out whatever string you put into the parameters and then enters the next line.
-Leave an empty line will immediately enter the next line, leaving the line empty.<br>
+Leaving an empty line will immediately enter the next line.<br>
 In most code editors / IDEs you can hover over a written keyword / Method / etc. and it will tell you some information about it.
 It will be handy in the future. :)<br>

 ```csharp